dnorcott/dnorcott.github.io/_posts/2016-04-25-dependency-injection.md

 }
 {% endhighlight %}

-Whoa!
 Hold on one second!
-This test just took an interesting turn of events.
-Did I just declare a new class *inside* of a function?!
+This just took an interesting turn of events.
+Is that a new class declared *inside* of a function?!
 Coming from an Objective-C world, this blew my mind the first time I saw it.
 Dear iOS developers: welcome to the 21st century.

 But back to the matter at hand.
 The new class, `MockMicophone` is a subclass of `Microphone` that remembers the last song it recorded.
 By injecting this new MockMicrophone into our Musician class we now have a way to verify behavior.